 Telecommuters are a relatively large percentage of the workforce: 25.84% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Burnham - Troy’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Burnham - Troy’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The population of Burnham - Troy overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Burnham - Troy, 22.45% have at least a bachelor's degree.